 We have never declared or paid any cash dividends on our common stock and do not plan to pay any cash dividends on our common stock in the foreseeable future.
 The holders of our shares of Series A Convertible Preferred Stock, however, are entitled to receive a cumulative dividend at the rate of 5% per annum of the purchase price paid for the Series A Convertible Preferred Stock, payable semi-annually on June 30 and December 31, which commenced on June 30, 2009.
-The holders of our shares of Series B Convertible Preferred Stock are entitled to receive a cumulative dividend at the rate of 5% per annum of the purchase price paid for the Series B Convertible Preferred Stock, payable semi-annually on June 30 and December 31, which commenced on December 31, 2009.
+The holders of our shares of Series B Convertible Preferred Stock are entitled to receive a cumulative dividend at the rate of 5% per annum of the purchase price paid for the Series B Convertible Preferred Stock are entitled to receive a cumulative dividend at the rate of 5% per annum of the purchase price paid for the Series B Convertible Preferred Stock, payable semi-annually on June 30 and December 31, which commenced on December 31, 2009.
 Dividends may be paid in cash or in shares of common stock at our option, subject to certain conditions.
 If we elect to pay the dividends in cash, we will have less cash available for operations, and less cash available to the holders of common stock upon a liquidation of the company.
-For the dividend payments on June 30, 2010 and for the dividend payments on December 31, 2010 to Series A holders, we elected to pay the dividends in common stock, our common stockholders will suffer additional dilution.
-We paid the dividend on December 31, 2010 to Series B holders in cash.
+For the dividend payments on June 30, 2009 and December 31, 2009, we elected to pay the dividends in common stock.
+This had a dilutive effect on our common stockholders.
+If we continue to elect to pay the dividends in common stockholders will suffer additional dilution.